-Section Summary Associated Audit Events and Features 8 Assigning a unique identification (ID) to each person with access ensures that each individual is uniquely accountable for his or her actions.
+Section Summary Associated Audit Events and Features 8 person with access ensures that each individual is uniquely accountable for his or her actions.
 When such accountability is in place, actions taken on critical data and systems are performed by, and can be traced to, known and authorized users.
-Server Events: Failed Logins Security Changes DDL Administrat ive activities Privileged Users Database Events: Security DDL Administrat ive activities DML SQL statem ents Sensitive Columns 8.5.4 Immediately revoke access for any terminated users.
+Server Events: Security DDL Administrat ive activities DML SQL statem ents Sensitive Columns 8.5.4 Immediately revoke access for any terminated users.
 Server Events: